 Smoothies

 Smoothies can be a great source of nutrition and energy for those with kidney disease.
-They are incredibly versatile and can be modified to meet anyone’s personal preferences and goals.

 To make a kidney-friendly smoothie, try this basic template.
-Grab the following ingredients:

 - 1 cup milk or liquid of choice